Why Taking the Best Odds Matters, Part I: A Data-Driven Analysis

 You didn't just leave money on the table - you went from winner to loser.
 Same analysis, same opportunities, just worse odds execution.

-Not anymore.
-When you degrade your odds by 5-20% every bet, that positive EV evaporates.
+“Some of the time” isn’t enough.
+When you degrade your odds by 5-20% every bet, your positive EV - and your profit! - evaporates.

 The simulation showed Your Odds lost money while Best Book won.
 Taking suboptimal odds doesn't just reduce profits - it can turn winners into losers.